zeplin/connected-components-docs/docs/gettingStarted/VUE.md

 Alternatively, if you're using npm in your project, you can add `@zeplin/cli` as a `devDependency`.

-## 3. Install CLI Vue plugin
+## 3. Install CLI Vue.js plugin

 Zeplin CLI uses plugins to generate documentation, snippets and links from components—check out our [list of plugins](README.md#Plugins).

-Since we're using Vue.js, we'll install the Vue plugin—developed by [politico](https://github.com/politico)— from npm, by running the following command:
+Since we're using Vue.js, we'll install the Vue.js plugin (developed by the fine folks at [politico](https://github.com/politico)) from npm, by running the following command:

 ```sh
 npm install -g zeplin-cli-connect-plugin-vue